kleinee/jns/README.md

 ## Requirements
 * a Raspberry Pi 2 or 3 complete with 5V micro-usb power-supply
 * a blank 16 GB micro SD card
-* an ethernet cable to connect the Pi to your network *)
+* an ethernet cable to connect the Pi to your network in case you are not using wifi
 * an internet connection
 * a computer to carry out the installation connected to the same network as the Pi
-* a fair amount of time - user feedback suggestst that a full installation takes in the order of 6 hours...
+* a fair amount of time - user feedback suggests that a full installation takes in the order of 6 hours...

 ## Preparing the Raspbian Jessie Lite Image
 Download the official Raspbian Jessie Lite image and transfer it to your SD card.
 Boot the Pi with the fresh image, log in (root password is raspbian and default user is pi) to  set up timezone and locales and expand the filesystem using the raspi-config utility: